georbots/Polynomial-Model-Fit/README.md

-# Polynomial-Regression---Overfitting-concept
+# Polynomial-Regression Overfitting-concept
-This code offers explainability on the overfitting effect, by fitting a polynomial regression model on a synthetic dataset.
+This code offers explainability on underfitting and overfitting, by training a polynomial regression model on a synthetic dataset.